yellowbean/Hastructure/README.md

   * Fix Amount Fees / Custom Fee Flow / Number Type Fee of a deal / Formula based fee rate
 * Liquidity Provider
   * line of credit/ Unlimit support
+  * interest charge or fee charge on the credit used & unused
 * Trigger
   * Base on Date
   * Base on Free Formula : Bond /Pool metrics
+  * Base on Pool performance
+  * Base on any combination above
+* Interest Swap
+  * Float to Float/ Fix to Float support
 * Scenario Analysis
   * Running multiple scenarios on single deal
   * Pricing on single asset